 How we deal with your homeowners or condominium association in Woodstock

-We require that the tenant abide by all community and association covenants.
-To guide us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To assist us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a handy source for property owners in Woodstock
+a handy reference for property owners in Woodstock

 - Collections and evictions